The Latest Issues of Our Newsletter, SANGHA, are available as PDFs; note Monterey Bay ZC pages follow

 All the books were collected over many years by Tey Roberts and Katherine Roshi independently, reflecting their shared wide-ranging, inquiring minds.
 Katherine Thanas Roshi received the original gift on behalf of the center in a special ceremony in early March of 2012 from local poet Elliot Roberts in memory of his wife.
 Tey was devoted to practice and to MBZC, serving as Ino and as a founding member of the board of directors.

 The library is open during Zendo events at the Center.
-Duplicate books (Zen & Buddhist) will be offered for sale in a benefit for the MBZC Library Fund in the Fall.
+Duplicate books (Zen/Buddhist) will be offered for sale in a benefit for the MBZC Library Fund in the future.